dfrnks/data-engineer-code-challenge/README.md

 Given a cohort, in a period of M months of observation, the customer delayed any installment with more than D days.
 We call this rule ever-D-mob-M.  Where we replace M and D with the proper values and mob stands for months of observation.

-* You will be given a set of origination and payment events for a period of 6 months.
+* You will be given a set of origination events for a period of 6 months along with related payment events available on [Data Sources](#data-sources).
 Your task is to find the percentage of bad payers for all possible cohorts that fill the rules:
   * over-30-mob-1
   * over-30-mob-3
   * ever-30-mob-3